-Between Japan and Russia - Sakhalin Island
+Location scouting and filming between Japan and Russia on Sakhalin Island

 Intriguing is the history of the accession of the island into the Russian Empire, and later - the USSR.
 There is still an excellent ground for research.
 The famous Russian writer Anton Chekhov dedicated a whole book to this place, calling it “Sakhalin Island”.
 This article contains information about the history and the nature of the island.

-The history of Sakhalin island.
+The history of Sakhalin island